 Dear ol’ Dad Turns 92

 And then Dad turned 92-years-old.
-Right in the middle of us moving Dad takes a flight in a Tiger Moth.
+Right in the middle of us moving into our new home, Dad takes a flight in a Tiger Moth.

 But we decided to make a bold change.

-After enrolling my son in a small private Middle / High School that would enable us to continue our travels, we felt it was time to set up a home base.
+After enrolling my son in a small private Middle / High School, we feel it was time to set up a home base.

 So we selected a property that has excellent security and yet would be a lovely base.
 It was much smaller than the home we previously had in Adelaide, but having sold off a lot of items before our travels we felt confident that downsizing would be a positive step for us.